Composite vs Timber Decking: Which is Right for Your Perth Home?

 The Good Stuff

-• Same Look: Composite is fast to fade like wood.
-It’s UV-damage resistant as well as being mould, scratch and stain resistant.
+Same Look: Composite is fast to fade like wood.
+It’s UV-damage-resistant, as well as mould-, scratch-, and stain-resistant.

-Sounds pretty good, right?
+Sounds pretty appealing, right?
 It is.
-But composite has its drawbacks too, and there are a few things you’ll need to take into account in order to make an informed decision.
+But composite has its drawbacks too, and there are a few things you’ll need to take into account to make an informed decision.

 Curious about Trex?
 Remaking your outdoor living area with Trex decking.
 Or consider the alternative premium composite option with Millboard decking.